-When you visit the park, ask for a full Junior Ranger booklet at the Visitor Center, Ranger Station, or office.
+When you visit the park, ask for a full Junior Ranger booklet at the Visitor Center, Ranger Station or office.
 Complete the activities during your visit and then bring it to a Park Ranger for review.
 When a Park Ranger approves your work, you'll be asked to take the Junior Ranger Pledge and get sworn in as our newest Junior Ranger.
 You'll also be given a Junior Ranger Button.
 For younger kids, we offer the Junior Buddy Program.
 Explore the world around you with Rocky Ringtail as you learn about the environment through games and puzzles!
-The Junior Buddy booklet gives parents fun things to do with kids age 3-5 with coloring pages and exploration that is fun for all ages!
+The Junior Buddy booklet gives you things to do with kids age 3-5 and their parents; however, the coloring pages and exploration it encourages is fun for all ages.

-Junior Ranger and Junior Buddy information and activities are also available at AZStateParks.com/ JuniorRanger!
+Junior Ranger and Junior Buddy information and activities are also available at AZStateParks.com!